saiky-devops/devops/DevOps-Interview-Questions/README.md

 *  Difference between read timeout, socket timeout and connection timeout: connection timeout: occurs only upon starting the TCP connection.
 This usually happens if the remote machine does not answer. socket timeout: is dedicated to monitor the continuous incoming data flow.
 If the data flow is interrupted for the specified timeout the connection is regarded as stalled/broken.
 Of course this only works with connections where data is received all the time..
 ReadTime: Timeout to read data
+* How do you troubleshoot slow running website ?

+Scripts:

+* Write a Terraform configuration that provisions an EC2 instance and creates security group rules restricting access to only SSH IP whitelist.
+Use variables appropriately to allow the instance to be created in any data center, change the instance type, and change the IP whitelist.
+* Write a Dockerfile that installs the latest Python AWS CLI and allows the container run the AWS CLI tool on the command line.
+The final container image should contain only the necessary elements for support the AWS CLI execution.
+* Write a bash script that hits the AWS EC2 local metadata API, and can be run on an EC2 instance to produce `export` statements which set environment variables containing the instance type, IP address, region, and availability zone.